nafsuuddini08/nafsuuddini08.github.io/_posts/2021-10-24-azure-appservice.md

 	- Deploying with vs code
 + Create appservice with azure start devops
 + Some azure CLI commands
-+ Create app service and deploy our web app in docker container
++ Create an app service inside a container
-	- Create webhook
+	- Create an webhook

 ## What is app service?